-We’ve focused on what’s currently available in the market so if you need to implement (or are thinking about implementing) a counter-drone solution, then this is the article for you.
+We’ve focused on what’s currently available in the market so if you need to implement (or are thinking about implementing) a counter-drone solution, then this is the resource for you.

-By the end of the article, you should have a good idea of what technology you need.
-And, what you don’t need.
+By the end of the page, you should have a good idea of what technology you need and what you don’t.

 One step further is identification.
 Some equipment can identify a particular model of drone, or even identify the drone’s or controller’s digital fingerprint, like a MAC address for example.
 This level of identification can be handy for prosecution purposes.

 Being alerted that a drone is present somewhere in the vicinity is already useful.
 But your situational awareness, and ability to deploy countermeasures is greatly enhanced if you know the drone’s (and/or the controller’s) exact location.
 Some equipment will even allow you to track the drone location in real-time.

 RF Analysers consist of one or more antennas to receive radio waves and a processor to analyse the RF spectrum.
 They’re used to try to detect radio communication between a drone and its controller.

 Some systems can identify the more common drone makes and models, and some can even identify the MAC addresses of the drone and controller (if the drone uses Wi-Fi for communication).
 This is especially useful for prosecution purposes – proving that a particular drone and controller were active.